CSNLWigner/emotiv-epoc/README.md

 # emotiv-epoc
-Control a sphero robot with EEG device
+Control a sphero robot with EEG signals

 ## Requirements
 We use a Emotiv EPOC+ device.